 What can you do for mom this coming Mother’s Day?
 Well — we have a suggestion for you!
 Bake her a cake with the recipe from the most elusive cheesecake in Tokyo by Chef Koji Tamura from Mr. Cheesecake.

-They produce 32 cakes a week and only available to purchase on every Sunday and Monday.
+They produce 32 cakes a week and only available for purchase every Sunday and Monday.
 Yes!
 It’s very limited.

 We have tried the recipe and it tastes yummy!
 We may not be the best bakery in the world, but this recipe is definitely as good as most of the cheesecakes you can find in the market.
 And most importantly, it’s dummy-proof!